 Understanding the tuition related to going to Cheyney University of Pennsylvania will allow you to plan a budget for 4-6 years.
 Check out the numbers following to learn how Cheyney University of Pennsylvania's price stacks up to other colleges and universities and if you need to prepare for a rise in tuition.

-How Does Cheyney University of Pennsylvania Compare to Other Colleges?
+How do Fees & Tuition at Cheyney University of Pennsylvania Measure Up To Other Colleges?

 In-State Tuition Discount Offered

 Tuition and fees at Cheyney University of Pennsylvania is significantly lowered for students living in Pennsylvania.
 Tuition and fees for in-state students is set at $12,104 for the 2017 - 2018 year, a 34.3% discount off the price charged to out-of-state students.
 Tuition is $9,360 and fees $2,744.